'No More Deaths' Volunteers Face Possible Jail Time For Aiding Migrants

 Another No More Deaths volunteer, Scott Warren, is set to go to trial in May on felony charges.
 The government says he was harboring undocumented immigrants.
 Warren argues he was helping migrants in distress.
 If convicted, he faces up to 20 years in prison.

-"The government has decided to respond by essentially criminalizing the act of giving someone who's dying of thirst a gallon water," said No More Deaths spokeswoman Catherine Gaffney.
+"The government has decided to respond by essentially criminalizing the act of giving someone who's dying of thirst a gallon of water," said No More Deaths spokeswoman Catherine Gaffney.

 Gaffney argues these volunteers haven't committed any crimes.
 And her group is undaunted.